SkiFire13/master-thesis/chapters/3-algorithm.typ

   M(phi_1 and phi_2) &= (tup(X)_11 union tup(X)_21, ..., tup(X)_(1 1) union tup(X)_(2 m), tup(X)_12 union tup(X)_21, ..., tup(X)_(1 n) union tup(X)_(2 m))
 $

-Intuitively $[b, i]$ formulas represent sequences of a single element, $tt$ also represents a sequence of a single winning move for player 0, while $ff$ represents an empty sequence which is thus losing for player 0.
+Intuitively a formula $[b, i]$ represents a sequence consisting of a single element, $tt$ also represents a sequence of a single winning move for player 0, while $ff$ represents an empty sequence which is thus losing for player 0.
 The $or$ operator represent concatenating the two (or more) sequences, with the left one first, and the $and$ operator is equivalent to the cartesian product of the two (or more) sequences, by fixing an element of the first sequence and joining it with each element of the second sequence, then repeating this for all elements of the first sequence.

-For the $and$ operator in particular it can be helpful to imagine its sequence as listing all the 2-digits numbers in some arbitrary base, with the tens digit representing the move from the left subformula and the ones digit representing the move from the right subformula.
+// For the operator $and$ in particular it can be helpful to imagine its sequence as listing 2-digits numbers, with the tens digit representing the move from the left subformula and the ones digit representing the move from the right subformula.
+Intuitively doing this means fixing the left digit first and incrementing the second one

 In practice the implementation is based on _formula iterators_, on which we define three operations:
 - getting the current move;